Present in United Kingdom

 P. austrocedri was first isolated, as a then-unknown Phytophthora, on a creeping juniper (J. horizontalis) plant in an import-export nursery in Germany in the early 2000s.

-It was first fully described by science in 2007, when it was discovered to be the cause of dieback and deaths of Chilean cedar (Austrocedrus chilensis) in Argentina, where the disease it causes is known as mal del ciprés.
+It was first fully described in 2007, when it was discovered to be the cause of dieback and deaths of Chilean cedar (Austrocedrus chilensis) in Argentina, where the disease it causes is known as mal del ciprés.
 Chilean cedar is a South American native species of conifer tree, and the only species in the Austrocedrus genus.
 It is also known as Patagonian cypress and Cordilleran cypress.

 The pathogen is now thought to have been present in Argentina since at least the 1960s.
 Genetic evidence suggests that it was introduced to South America and Great Britain from elsewhere, but exactly where is still unknown.